kolkhis/lac/src/CONTRIBUTING.md

       # Make a commit to verify
       git log --show-signature -1
       ```
+    * Make a commit after running those commands and then use `git log --show-signature -1`.
+    * You should see something like `Good "git" signature for <yourname> with ED25519 key SHA256:abcdef...` if it worked.

 Your commits should now be verified from your account.
 This helps us ensure that valid users are
 contributing to this project.
 Unverified commits will be scrutinized and likely discarded.